actoron/jadex/docs/getting-started/getting-started.md

 }
 ```

-### Using Jadex in a new or existing Apache Maven Project:
+### Using Jadex in a new or existing Apache Maven Project

 <!-- TODO: confirm Maven setup -->